-- 1. Odd Socks Day takes place this year on the Tuesday of Anti-Bullying Week, where we ask schools and organisations to wear odd socks to school to celebrate what makes us all unique. - Sign up to be a supporter of Anti-Bullying Week online where you can download a certificate for your school to display. - 3.
-Display the Anti-Bullying Week Poster up around school. - You can purchase a range of amazing Anti-Bullying Week merchandise including wristbands and stickers from our online shop. - 5.
-You can share our Anti-Bullying Week Pack for parents and carers among parents and carers in your school. - We have free CPD anti-bullying online training available for all school staff on our website.
+- Odd Socks Day takes place this year on the Tuesday of Anti-1.
+Bullying Week, where we ask schools and organisations to wear odd socks to school to celebrate what makes us all unique. - 2.
+Sign up to be a supporter of Anti-Bullying Week online where you can download a certificate for your school to display.
+Please state if you would like to receive your certificate in Welsh or English. - 3.
+Display the Anti-Bullying Week Poster around school. - 4.
+You can share our Anti-Bullying Week Pack for parents and carers among parents and carers in your school. - 5.
+We have free CPD anti-bullying online training available for all school staff on our website.
 It covers a range of topics including bullying and the law, what is bullying, cyberbullying, and many others.
-1,000s have accessed it so do not delay - complete today! - Anti-Bullying Week is not government funded so we need to raise funds to run it each year.
-If you are able to fundraise for us or any of our member charities during Anti-Bullying Week we are immensely grateful.
-You could do a sponsored race or hold a non-uniform day or a bake sale.
-You can find more ways to fundraise for us in Anti-Bullying Week here. - Review your anti-bullying policy as a school.
+1,000s have accessed it so do not delay - complete today! - 6.
+Review your anti-bullying policy as a school.
 We have some handy tips to help with developing your anti-bullying policy.
-Anti-Bullying Week is a great opportunity to review you policy as a school. - Please share your activity with us on social media.
+Anti-Bullying Week is a great opportunity to review your policy as a school. - 7.
+Please share your activity with us on social media.
 Use the hashtag #AntiBullyingWeek and #ChooseRespect.
 We love to see what you're doing.
 Share with us your videos, artwork, and messages.